 Since inception, our primary source of funding for our operations has been the private sale of our securities.
-During the three months ended March 31, 2007, we received gross proceeds of approximately \$30.9 million (\$28,970,915) net of cash issuance costs) as a result of a sale of an aggregate of 5,910,049 shares (the "Shares") of the Company's common stock at a price of \$5.225 per Share in a private placement (the "2007 Offering").
-In addition to the Shares, the Company also issued to each investor a five-year warrant (each a "Warrant") to purchase, at an exercise price of \$5.75 per share, an additional number of shares of common stock equal to 20 percent of the Shares purchased by such investor in the 2007 Offering.
-In the aggregate, these Warrants entitle investors to purchase an additional 1,182,015 shares of common stock.
+During the three months ended March 31, 2007, we received gross proceeds of approximately \$30.9 million (\$28,970,915 net of cash issuance costs) as a result of a sale of an aggregate of 5,910,049 shares of the Company's common stock at a price of \$5.225 per share in a private placement (the "2007 Offering").
+In addition to the shares, the Company also issued to each investor a five-year warrant to purchase, at an exercise price of \$5.75 per share, an additional number of shares of common stock equal to 20 percent of the shares purchased by such investor in the 2007 Offering.
+In the aggregate, these warrants entitle investors to purchase an additional 1,182,015 shares of common stock.
 The Company estimated the fair value of these warrants at \$4,724,169 using the Black-Scholes model, using an assumed risk-free rate of 4.71% and an expected life of 5 years, volatility of 93% and a dividend yield of 0%.
-The total gross proceeds resulting from the 2007 Offering was approximately \$30.9 million, before deducting selling commissions and expenses.
+The Company engaged Paramount BioCapital, Inc. ("Paramount"), Oppenheimer & Co.
+Inc., and Griffin Securities, Inc. (together, the "2007 Placement Agents") as placement agents in connection with the 2007 Offering.
+In consideration for their services, the Company paid the 2007 Placement Agents and saggregate cash commissions of \$1,630,800 and issued 5-year warrants to the 2007 Placement Agents and their designees to purchase an aggregate of 156,058 shares of the Company's common stock at an exercise price of \$5.75 per share.
+In connection with the 2007 Offering, the Company also made cash payments of \$222,000 and issued 5-year warrants to purchase 21,244 shares of the Company estimated the fair value of the 177,302 warrants at \$708,624 using the Black-Scholes model, using an assumed risk-free rate of 4.71% and an expected life of 5 years, volatility of 93% and a dividend yield of 0%.
+The total gross proceeds resulting from the 2007 Offering was approximately \$30.9 million, before deducting selling commissions

-During the year ended December 31, 2006, we received gross proceeds of approximately \$37 million (\$34,280,121 net of cash issuance costs) as a result of the sale of an aggregate of 7,991,256 shares (the "Shares") of common stock, at a price of \$4.63 per Share, in a private offering (the "2006 Offering") that was completed on May 3, 2006.
-In addition to the Shares, the Company also issued to each investor a five-year warrant (each a "Warrant") to purchase, at an exercise price of \$5.56 per share, an additional number of shares of common stock equal to 30 percent of the Shares purchased by such investor in the Offering.
-In the aggregate, these Warrants entitle investors to purchase an additional 2,397,392 shares of common stock.
-The Company engaged Paramount BioCapital, Inc. and Griffin Securities, Inc. (the "Placement Agents") as co-placement agents in connection with the Offering.
-In consideration for their services, the Company paid the Placement Agents and certain selected dealers engaged by the Placement Agents aggregate cash commissions of \$2,589,966 and issued 7-year warrants to the Placement Agents and their designees to purchase an aggregate of 799,126 shares at an exercise price of \$5.09 per share.
-The Company also agreed to reimburse the Placement Agents for their accountable expenses incurred in connection with the Offering.
+During the year ended December 31, 2006, we received gross proceeds of approximately \$37 million (\$34,280,121 net of cash issuance costs) as a result of the sale of an aggregate of 7,991,256 shares of common stock, at a price of \$4.63 per share, in a private offering (the "2006 Offering") that was completed on May 3, 2006.
+In addition to the Shares, the Company also issued to each investor a five-year warrant to purchase, at an exercise price of \$5.56 per share, an additional number of shares of common stock equal to 30 percent of the shares purchased by such investor in the 2006 Offering.
+In the aggregate, these warrants entitle investors to purchase an additional 2,397,392 shares of common stock.
+The Company engaged Paramount BioCapital, Inc. and Griffin Securities, Inc. (the "2006 Placement Agents") as co-placement agents in connection with the 2006 Offering.
+In consideration for their services, the Company paid the 2006 Placement Agents and certain selected dealers engaged by the 2006 Placement Agents aggregate cash commissions of \$2,589,966 and issued 7-year warrants to the 2006 Placement Agents and their designees to purchase an aggregate of 799,126 shares at an exercise price of \$5.09 per share.
+The Company also agreed to reimburse the 2006 Placement Agents for their accountable expenses incurred in connection with the Offering.